StoneDetector/StoneDetector/README.md

 ## How to use StoneDetector

-For convenience reasons, we also provide a shell script for running StoneDetector on a single directory.
+For convenience reasons, we also provide the shell script `run.sh` for running StoneDetector on a directory, given by the script's argument.
+StoneDetector will identify all code clones in Java source code files contained in the directory.

+### Output format

-StoneDetector will print all detected code clones onto the screen, where each line specifies a single clone pair using the format `directory,filename,startline,endline,directory,filename,endline`.
-Where cf#_subdirectory,cf#_filename,cf#_startline,cf#_endline specifies one of the code fragments.
-And the order of the code fragments in the clone pair does not matter.
-For example, `selected,102353.java,10,20,default,356923.java,20,30` denotes the clone pair
+StoneDetector prints detected code clones onto the screen.
+Each line specifies a single clone pair using the format `directory1,filename1,startline1,endline1,directory2,filename2,startline2,endline2`, where `directory1,filename1,startline1,endline1` specifies the location of theone code fragment and `directory2,filename2,startline2,endline2` specifies the location of the other code fragment forming the clone pair.
+Note that the order of the code fragments in the clone pair is not significant.
+For example, `test,F.java,5,24,test,F.java,27,46` denotes the clone pair which is formed by the two code fragments from line 5 to line 24 and from line 27 to line 46, respectively, of file `test/F.java`.

-Describe the output of the tool

-Describe how to reproduce the benchmark

-Also describe how to mount another directory into the container and run the clone analysis on this directory

 ## Playing with the implementation
 The entry point of ..., which is invoked when issuing any command starting with pub run ... is located at bin/dart.
 The driver that executes the static analysis, and iteratively executes the hybrid dynamic/static analysis is lib/dart (more specifically the method analyze()).